ensomnia16/CS305-23S-Assignment2/README.md

 ## Introduction

-The ability to analyze TCP traffic is a crucial skill in computer networking, as it allows us to understand how applications communicate over the network, identify performance issues and security threats, and optimize network configurations.
-The TCP stream analyzer that we will be introducing in this article is a key tool for achieving these objectives, as it will enable you to extract important information from TCP packets, such as sequence and acknowledgement numbers, payload data, and statistics.
+Analyzing TCP traffic is a crucial skill in computer networking, as it allows us to understand how applications communicate over the network, identify performance issues and security threats, and optimize network configurations.
+The TCP stream analyzer that we will be introducing in this assignment is a key tool for achieving these objectives, as it will enable you to extract important information from TCP packets, such as sequence and acknowledgement numbers, payload data, and statistics.
 By the end of this assignment, you should have a solid understanding of how TCP stream analysis works.
-In this time of assigment, you should implement a TCP stream analyzer using `Python` and `Scapy`.
+In this assignment, you should implement a TCP stream analyzer using `Python` and the `scapy` library. **A GitHub page** of this assignment is referred, as [here](https://github.com/ensomnia16/CS305-23S-Assignment2).
+We will update document and code in this page, and you can also raise your issues, questions and any confusion about this assignment in this page.
+Issues raised in other ways will be responsed in a secondary priority.

 ## Environment Setup